Berkeley-CS61B/website-fa23/materials/lab/lab03/index.md

 ![Evaluate Expression 1717](img/evaluate-expression-1717.png)

-### A Secret Challenge

-At this point, you should have one more failing test, `testSecret` (there is no associated Java file for this test).
-We're being intentionally vague and not telling you what `testSecret` does.
-In the real world, you often need to figure out what poorly documented code is doing, and the debugging skills you've learned over the past three labs will prove immensely helpful!

-While you're debugging, you may find the exception breakpoint from the last exercise to be quite annoying.
-Feel free to open up the advanced breakpoints window again to disable or delete it.

-{% include alert.html type="warning" content="
-**Note**: As a reminder, you don't necessarily need to know what's going on with the code - embrace the beauty of abstraction and let the tools work their magic!
-" %}

-{% include alert.html type="task" content="
-**Task**: Debug `testSecret` directly (in `PuzzleTest`) and figure out what to put in `secret.txt` such that you pass the test.

-**Hint**: Watches and the expression evaluator will likely be helpful here!
-" %}
+There won't be an associated exercise with this part, but we think it would be a useful thing to know about!

 ---

-Once you're done with that, congratulations, you have finished Lab 05!
+Congratulations, you've made it to the end of Lab03!

 ## Deliverables and Scoring

-The lab is out of 256 points.
+The lab is out of 5 points.
 There are no hidden tests on Gradescope.
-If you pass all the local tests, you will receive full credit on the lab (unless you modified things you weren't supposed to modify).
+If you pass all the local tests for `Adventure`, you will receive full credit on the lab (unless you modified things you weren't supposed to modify).
+To reiterate, "Another Debugging Puzzle?!" is optional for this lab.
+The final deliverables are:

+- `BeeCountingStage` (1.25 pts)
-- Create a merge conflict in `conflict/hello.txt` (64 pts)
+- `SpeciesListStage` (1.25 pts)
-- Resolve the merge conflict appropriately in `conflict/hello.txt` (64 pts)
-- Find a correct value for `puzzle/answer.txt` (64 pts)
+- `PalindromeStage` (1.25 pts)
-- Find a correct value for `puzzle/secret.txt` (64 pts)
+- `MachineStage` (1.25 pts)

 ## Submission

-Just as you did for the previous assignments, add, commit, then push your Lab 05 code to GitHub.
+Just as you did for the previous assignments, add, commit, then push your Lab 03 code to GitHub.
 Then, submit to Gradescope to test your code.
 If you need a refresher, check out the instructions in the
 [Lab 1 spec](/materials/lab/lab01/index.md#saving-your-work-using-git-and-github)